daniyalshah/csci3055u-project-template/README.md

 ```
 C:\>java -jar scala-0.0.0.0-installer.jar
 ```
 After, an installation wizard would pop up, follow it, select a path, hit confirm.
-Boom, you got Scala.
 To check the version of Scala you have, run the prompt
 ```
 C:\>scala -version
 ```
+Boom, you are ready to code in Scala!

 ### Tools for installing Scala with an IDE
 If you like it simple and have an IDE like Intellij, you just need to install a simple plugin called "Scala Plugin" and then start coding in scala!

-> _Describe the compiler or interpreter needed_.

 ## About the standard library